 Since 1990, Urban Foresters have planted 27,730 trees through the 1% Set-Aside Tree Planting Program.
 Urban Foresters partnered with Trees for Houston, a non-profit tree advocacy organization, to initiate the Neighbor Woods Program to give Houstonians an opportunity to put down some roots in their neighborhoods.

 H.P.A.R.D. owns 7 golf courses including the highly acclaimed Memorial Park Golf Course & 1 junior golf facility, the First Tee Junior Golf Facility at F. M. Law Park.
-The Department manages & maintains 2 gardens, the Japanese Garden & the Houston Garden Center.
-The department operates 37 outdoor swimming pools, 1 indoor swimming pool for people with disabilities programs at the Metropolitan Multi-Service Center, 22 water spraygrounds, 3 staffed tennis centers (with an additional 78 un-staffed neighborhood tennis sites located across the city) & more than 128 miles of nature or hike & bike trails.
+The Department manages & maintains 2 gardens, the Japanese Garden & the Houston Garden Center, which is undergoing renovation in 2013 and 2014.
+The department operates 37 outdoor swimming pools, 1 indoor swimming pool for people with disabilities programs at the Metropolitan Multi-Service Center, 23 water spraygrounds, 3 staffed tennis centers (with an additional 78 un-staffed neighborhood tennis sites located across the city) & more than 128 miles of nature or hike & bike trails.

 Houstonians with a love for skateboarding have a variety of sites to hone their skills.
 The Lee & Joe Jamail Skatepark is a state of the art in ground facility set on the bank of Buffalo Bayou in Eleanor Tinsley Park.
 In the shadow of downtown, it has 30,000 square feet of challenges for skaters of all levels of expertise.
 H.P.A.R.D. also operates 5 above ground skateparks located across the city.
 These include the Dylan Duncan Skatepark, Eastwood Skatepark, Watonga Skatepark, Joe & Theresa Padilla Skatepark, & Clinton Skatepark.